konstantinstracke/yaff-toolbox/README.md

 ## Notes

-- No Gurantees, these scripts are not polished, but for day-to-day research use.
+- No gurantees, these scripts are not polished, but for day-to-day research use.
 - File formats and conventions are assumed to match the YAFF’s simulation setup.
 - Use and modify at your own discretion.